 Immediately following a traumatic event, people often seem distant and disoriented.
 They may express unwillingness to speak, or ‘zone out’ when being addressed by someone else.
 In the days and weeks following trauma, they may also display symptoms of anxiety, such as mood swings, inattentiveness, night terrors, and irritability.
 In many (but not all) cases, this anxiety will develop into a condition known as post-traumatic stress disorder (PTSD).

-PTSD is most commonly associated with war veterans and rape/assault survivors; the condition, previously known as ‘shell shock’, first came to light after troubled soldiers returned home from the battlefields of World War I. However, anyone who has experienced trauma is susceptible to the condition.
+PTSD can be experienced by people who survive major traumas such as warfare, natural disasters, assault, or other traumatic events.
+The condition, previously known as “shell shock,” first came to light after troubled soldiers returned home from the battlefields of World War I. However, anyone who has experienced trauma is susceptible to the condition.
 According to the National Institute of Mental Health (NIMH), PTSD stems from the ‘fight-or-flight’ feelings of fear and panic that arise during the trauma event.
 When these feelings linger long after the event is over and the person is safe from harm, then he or she is likely experiencing the early stages of PTSD.

 The NIMH notes that most people with PTSD begin to experience symptoms of the disorder within three months of their trauma event.
 PTSD may either be diagnosed as acute (short-term) or chronic (long-term); acute PTSD is typically treatable within six months, while chronic PTSD may take years to treat — and in some cases, patients never fully recover.
 Current diagnostics list four distinct criteria for PTSD; in order to be diagnosed with the condition, a patient must experience all four for at least one month: